johnpeart/dept-of-bad-ideas/_guest-guides/01-welcome-to-the-department.md

 ## The Big Idea

-In the third round, you get another 5 minutes to pitch another solution to a problem; but this time, you get to pick the problem yourself!
+In the third round, you get to pick your own problem to solve and then pitch a solution to that problem that might actually work.
 It doesn't matter how ridiculous the problem you choose is; you just have to pitch the biggest, boldest, best solution you can think of to fix it.

 ## In the Thick of It

 The final round is different.
-Instead of pre-prepared pitches to problems you know about in advance, you’ll take part in an unscripted quick fire round.
+Instead of problems you know about in advance, you’ll take part in an quick fire round.
 You’ll be given a series of policy problems, and then you’ll have to describe a solution to it on the fly for a minute, without repetition or hesitation.

 ## Fire up your typewriters